 Are there any more affordable options?

 Yes.
 If you are forced to downgrade your plan due to premium rising, you can add Mira as supplemental benefits to help you get affordable copays for primary care, urgent care, and essential lab tests (STD and blood test) before hitting the deductible.
 Mira is similar to a turbo boost option to supercharge your health plan.

-For example, you used to get $50 copay for lab tests with a Gold Plan ($800-900/month), now you are forced to downgrade to a Bronze Plan ($500-$600/month) due to cost, you can add Mira for $25/month to access those essential healthcare services at an upfront affordable copay vs. paying 100% full price before hitting deductible.
+For example, you used to get a $50 copay for lab tests with a Gold Plan ($800-900/month), now you are forced to downgrade to a Bronze Plan ($500-$600/month) due to cost, you can add Mira for $25/month to access those essential healthcare services at an upfront affordable copay vs. paying 100% full price before hitting deductible.

 If you are low-income (<$20K), you could qualify for state-based Medicaid.

-If you are under 30 and make less than $48K, you may qualify for a federal subsidy for the same plan on the exchange but it would still cost more compared to last year.
+If you are under 30 and make less than $48K, you may qualify for a federal subsidy for the same plan on the exchange, but it would still cost more than last year.